By Tim Lambert

 However a very bad winter in 1886-87 killed many cattle.
 Then the spread of barbed wire restricted the movement of cattle and the spread of the railroads made long cattle drives unnecessary.

 Other towns sprung up in the West when precious metals were found.
 Among them was Tombstone, Arizona.
 It was founded in 1877 when a prospector named Ed Schieffelin discovered silver there.
 Tombstone is also infamous for being the location of the gunfight at the OK Corral on 26 October 1881.

 However not all towns were successful.
 Some towns sprang up in the West when precious metals were found but they were abandoned when the mines were exhausted.
 They then became ghost towns.

 Before the railroads were built river transport was also very important in the West.
-By the mid-19th century steam powered paddle wheelers carried iron and coal, grain and livestock on the rivers such as the Missouri.
+By the mid-19th century, steam-powered paddle wheelers carried iron and coal, grain and livestock on the rivers such as the River Missouri.
 They also carried passengers.
 For those who could afford it there were very comfortable cabins and gambling in saloons on board.

 The history of transport

 There were great advances in weapons technology in the 19th century.
 Samuel Colt began making revolvers in 1836.
 In 1862 Richard Gatling invented the Gatling gun.
 The Winchester Model 1873 rifle passed into legend as 'the gun that won the West'.
 Meanwhile, in the 19th century, new explosives were invented to replace gunpowder.
 TNT was invented in 1863 and dynamite followed in 1867.